 - Cream the butter until smooth.

-- Add the sugars, espresso powder, vanilla, and salt and mix on low speed until creamy.
+- Add the sugars, espresso powder (if using), vanilla, and salt and mix on low speed until creamy.

 - Mix in the egg until thoroughly combined, scraping the bowl as necessary.